MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/troubleshoot-azure-files.md

 > Error Code: UserErrorRestoreAFSInSoftDeleteState
 > Error Message: This restore point is not available as the snapshot associated with this point is in a File Share that is in soft-deleted state.

-You can't perform a restore operation when the file share is in soft deleted state.
-Undelete the file share from Files portal  or using the [Undelete script](/azure/backup/scripts/backup-powershell-script-undelete-file-share) and then try to restore.
+You can't perform a restore operation when the file share is in a soft-deleted state.
+Undelete the file share from the **Files portal** or use the [Undelete script](/azure/backup/scripts/backup-powershell-script-undelete-file-share) and then try to restore.

 ### UserErrorRestoreAFSInDeleteState - Listed restore points are not available as the associated file share containing the restore point snapshots has been deleted permanently

 > Error Code: UserErrorRestoreAFSInDeleteState
 > Error Message: Listed restore points are not available as the associated file share containing the restore point snapshots has been deleted permanently.

 Check if the backed-up file share is deleted.
-If it was in soft deleted state, check if the soft delete retention period is over and it wasn't recovered back.
+If it was in a soft-deleted state, check if the soft delete retention period is over and it wasn't recovered back.
 In either of these cases, you'll lose all your snapshots permanently and won't be able to recover the data.

 > [!NOTE]
-> We recommend you don't delete the backed up file share, or if it's in soft deleted state, undelete before the soft delete retention period ends, to avoid losing all your restore points.
+> We recommend you don't delete the backed-up file share, or if it's in a soft-deleted state, undelete before the soft delete retention period ends to avoid losing all your restore points.

 ### UserErrorBackupAFSInSoftDeleteState - Backup failed as the Azure File Share is in soft-deleted state

 > Error Code: UserErrorBackupAFSInSoftDeleteState
 > Error Message: Backup failed as the Azure File Share is in soft-deleted state

-Undelete the file share from the **Files portal** or by using the [Undelete script](/azure/backup/scripts/backup-powershell-script-undelete-file-share) to continue the backup and prevent permanent deletion of data.
+Undelete the file share from the **Files portal** or use the [Undelete script](/azure/backup/scripts/backup-powershell-script-undelete-file-share) to continue the backup and prevent permanent deletion of data.

 ### UserErrorBackupAFSInDeleteState - Backup failed as the associated Azure File Share is permanently deleted